Pitch Us

 Reviews

 We enjoy reviews that provide insight and context into histories, politics, communities or societies.
-Writers can feel free to use the work that they’re reviewing as a jumping-off point to delve deeper into issues, or even to relate (relevant!) personal experiences and stories.
+Writers can feel free to use the work that they’re reviewing as a jumping-off point to delve deeper into issues, or to relate (relevant!) personal experiences and stories.

 Previously published: